apache/airflow/BREEZE.rst

   breeze [FLAGS] build-docs -- <EXTRA_ARGS>

-        Builds airflow documentation.
+        Builds Airflow documentation.
 The documentation is build inside docker container - to maintain the same build environment for everyone.
 Appropriate sources are mapped from the host to the container so that latest sources are used.
 The folders where documentation is generated ('docs/build') are also mounted to the container - this way results of